krother/machine_learning/supervised/feature_engineering/feature_expansion.rst

 Polynomial terms
 ++++++++++++++++

-Polynomial terms ar extra features that are the square or higher powers of an existing feature.
+Polynomial terms are extra features that are the square or higher powers of an existing feature.

 .. code:: python3